-While some may believe that motorcyclist need to be more vigilant, preventing accidents is everyone’s responsibility including those operating cars and trucks.
-Today’s drivers can help avoid collisions with motorcyclist by:
+While some may believe that motorcyclists need to be more vigilant, preventing accidents is everyone’s responsibility including those operating cars and trucks.
+Today’s drivers can help avoid collisions with motorcyclists by:

 - Never try to share a lane with a motorcycle.